Application of regularization maps to quantum mechanical systems in 2 and 3 dimensions: Mapping of the Schr odinger Equation of shifted harmonic oscillator

-In the above, we have first mapped the equations of motion of a damped harmonic oscillator to that of Kepler problem via the equations of motion of a shifted harmonic oscillator.
+In the subsection.(2.3), we have summarized the study of mapping the equations of motion of a shifted harmonic oscillator to that of Kepler problem via the equations of motion of a shifted harmonic oscillator.
 Now, we will derive the relation between the Schr\"odinger equations corresponding to these systems.
-Mapping of Schr\"odinger equations harmonic oscillator and H-atom has been derived in \cite{ners} and we adapt this results for the shifted oscillator we have studied in the previous section.
+Mapping of Schr\"odinger equations harmonic oscillator and H-atom has been derived in \cite{ners} and we adapt this results for the shifted oscillator we have studied in \cite{skp}.